 3) Sedimentation Assay to measure membrane fission

-Aliquot 50 µl of 2x assay buffer (40 mM HEPES-KOH buffer pH 7.5, 300 mM KCl, 2 mM MgCl2) into 0.5 ml low adhesion polypropylene microcentrifuge tubes.
+For each sample, including controls, add 50 µl of 2x assay buffer (40 mM HEPES-KOH buffer pH 7.5, 300 mM KCl, 2 mM MgCl2) into 0.5 ml low adhesion polypropylene microcentrifuge tubes.
+(The total volume of the for each tube will be 100 µl and the buffer concentration in the end will be 1x).

-Include 'blank' (no beads), 'control' (no protein), and 'total' (beads in 0.1 % TX-100 in 20 mM Hepes, 150 mM KCl, 1 mM MgCl2) samples.
+For each experiment include the following three controls: 1.
+Control (templates alone no protein, background signal) 2.
+Total (templates in 0.1 % TX-100 in 20 mM Hepes, 150 mM KCl, 1 mM MgCl2, maximum signal possible, since the triton will extract the lipids from the beads) and 3.
+Blank (only 100 µl of 1xbuffer, no templates).
+For experiments with dynamin, we include a control without GTP to show that vesicle release is GTP dependent (see Figure 2A).

 Dynamin-1 is stored at -80 C in 20 mM Hepes, 150 mM KCl, 1 mM EGTA, 1 mM DTT and 10 % glycerol.
 Detailed protocols for transient dynamin-1 expression in insect cells7 and purification8 have been published elsewhere.
 Add dynamin-1 +/- nucleotides.
 Typically we use increasing concentrations of dynamin-1 up to 0.5 µM and a final concentration of 1 mM GTP.